Scott Pruitt: Tenure as EPA Administrator

 On April 28, 2017, Pruitt fired scientists from the agency's 18-member Board of Scientific Counselors (BOSC), indicating he intended to replace them with industry representatives.
 Ryan Jackson, Pruitt's chief of staff, asked the BOSC's chair to change testimony she had submitted before a May 23 hearing of the House Science Committee, causing her to complain she felt "bullied."

 In October 2017, Pruitt removed several scientists from EPA advisory panels and forbade any scientist who receives a grant from the EPA from then serving those panels.
 By December 2017, 700 staff had left EPA during Pruitt's tenure, including over 200 scientists.
 During that time, Pruitt hired 129 people, including 7 scientists.
 In March 2018, Pruitt proposed to restrict the EPA from considering research that relies on confidential information, such as medical data.
 The proposal was modeled on a stalled Congressional bill.
 It was expected that by August 2017, 47 of 58 serving scientists would have been removed from their positions, though they typically serve three year terms and which are renewed after they first expire.
+In April 2020, Pruitt's directive was found to have been arbitrary and capricious by the unanimous United States Court of Appeals for the District of Columbia Circuit.

 On June 29, 2017, Pruitt attended a board meeting of the American Coalition for Clean Coal Electricity, and told them that he will have researchers publicly debate the human role in climate change, adopting Steven E. Koonin's suggestion to hold a "red team blue team" exercise.
 In December 2017, White House Chief of Staff John F. Kelly rejected the debate idea.
 Pruitt has met with industry representatives almost daily while rarely meeting with environmentalists.

 Pruitt and other agency heads delayed the public release of the Climate Change Report within the National Climate Assessment.
 The report was ultimately released in November 2017.

 In August 2017, the Environmental Integrity Project determined that the administration was collecting 60% less money in civil environmental penalties than prior administrations.
 Pruitt has sought injunctive relief valued at 12% of that sought by the prior administration.
 As of January 2018, the administration had removed, relaxed, or delayed 67 environmental rules.